MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 :::image type="content" source="../../../assets/images/command-bot-teams/commandbot-installation.png" alt-text="installation option selection":::

-> [!NOTE]
-> For more install options, see [configure default install options](../../../concepts/deploy-and-publish/apps-publish-overview.md#configure-default-install-options).
+For more install options, see [configure default install options](../../../concepts/deploy-and-publish/apps-publish-overview.md#configure-default-install-options).

 ## Command and response

-The TeamsFx command and response bots are built using the [Bot Framework SDK](/azure/bot-service/bot-builder-basics).
-The Bot Framework SDK provides [built-in message handler](/microsoftteams/platform/bots/bot-basics?branch=pr-en-us-7494&tabs=csharp#teams-activity-handlers) to handle the incoming message activity, which requires you to understand the concept of Bot Framework such as the [event-driven conversation model](/azure/bot-service/bot-activity-handler-concept).
+The TeamsFx command and response bots are built using the Bot Framework SDK.
+The Bot Framework SDK provides built-in message handler to handle the incoming message activity, which requires you to understand the concept of Bot Framework such as the event-driven conversation model.
 TeamsFx SDK provides command-response abstraction layer to let the users focus on handling the command request according to the business need, without learning the Bot Framework SDK.

-TeamsFx SDK pulls [Bot Framework middleware](/azure/bot-service/bot-builder-concept-middleware) to handle the integration with the underlying activity handlers.
+TeamsFx SDK pulls Bot Framework middleware to handle the integration with the underlying activity handlers.
 If the received message text matches the command pattern provided in a `TeamsFxBotCommandHandler` instance, the middleware handles the incoming message activity and invokes the corresponding `handlerCommandReceived` function.
 After this process, the middleware calls `context.sendActivity` to send the command response returned from the `handlerCommandReceived` function to the user.

 ## Customize initialization